 Our clinical-stage programs also include product candidates in development to target immune signaling in the TME.
 These programs are all built on the same foundation of biomarker-driven clinical trial design and patient enrichment, aiming to develop therapies that can precisely be used for specific cancer patients.
 IK-175 is an oral inhibitor of aryl hydrocarbon receptor, which we are evaluating in a Phase 1a/1b clinical trial, as monotherapy and in combination with nivolumab, in patients with advanced or metastatic solid tumors, including urothelial carcinomas, for which current standard-of-care therapy is no longer effective or is intolerable.
-We expect to report initial clinical data from this trial in the second half of 2022.
+We plan to share the initial clinical data from this trial at the 2022 Society for Immunotherapy of Cancer Annual Meeting in November 2022.
 Additionally, a second Phase 1b trial with IK-175 in head and neck squamous cell carcinoma ("HNSCC") was initiated in July 2022 and is expected to enroll its first patient by the end of 2022.
 The IK-175 program is partnered with Bristol-Myers Squibb Company.

 Also within TME immune signaling, IK-007, which is designed to inhibit the prostaglandin E receptor 4 in the COX2 pathway, is being evaluated in a Phase 1b clinical trial in combination with pembrolizumab for the treatment of patients with advanced or progressive microsatellite stable colorectal cancer ("MSS CRC") for which first and second line standard therapy (at least one of which contained fluorouracil) is no longer effective or is intolerable.
-We recently completed enrollment in this trial and expect to share additional data in the second half of 2022.
+We recently completed enrollment in this trial and expect to share a clinical update in the fourth quarter of 2022.
 IK-007 is also being evaluated in an investigator-initiated trial in inflammatory breast cancer at MD Anderson Cancer Center.